PC-trollbox/PC-trollbox.github.io/README.md

 # The Primary owner discontinued The site

-PC-Trollbox The primary owner has discontinued this site, The Continued Development is gonna be made by:
+PC-Trollbox THIS SITE WAS DEADED, The Continued Development is gonna be made by:
 [@Copy05](https://github.com/Copy05)